rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 ### Create new application container
 ---

 Since this is a Dockerized application, you can create a new container image and test this image locally before pushing to remote staging environment.
-A simple "make" is all that is required to build the container and push to Docker hub:
+You just need a simple "make" command to build the container and push to Docker hub:

 ~~~bash
 ~/trinity/issue-001> make